thaliaarchi/git-transform-repo/docs/git_contrib.md

 For tags, `fsck_ident` should report “invalid tagger line” instead of “invalid author/committer line”.

+## Other

+The comment about potentially checking that timezone offsets are divisible by 15 is wrong.
+Post a counterexample.

 ## Docs

 The `commit` command has an `encoding` sub-command, yet states this in the